Research in plain language

 How solid the evidence is

 Evidence is dominated by ANIMAL work and is mostly from a single research group (Pinchas Cohen / Changhan Lee at USC) plus its collaborators, so it is not yet independently broad.
 The metabolic and exercise mouse studies (PMID 25738459, 31293078, 33473109) are consistent and use clear per-kg intraperitoneal dosing (0.5 to 15 mg/kg/day), but mouse mg/kg does not translate directly to a human dose, and group sizes in some arms are small.
 The single-dose performance study (PMID 35808870, 15 mg/kg) is a small rodent study (5-6 mice per group) and partly in rats.
-There are NO human interventional dosing trials of MOTS-c: humans only appear as observational data.
-Importantly the human evidence is mixed and partly contradictory: Reynolds (33473109) reports acute exercise transiently RAISES MOTS-c, while the athlete cross-sectional study (39077591) found chronically trained athletes have LOWER resting serum MOTS-c than sedentary controls, which weakens any simple "more MOTS-c is better" narrative.
-Net: promising and mechanistically coherent in mice, but no human efficacy or safety dosing data, single-lab concentration, and a notable human observational result pointing the opposite way.
-All five PMIDs and citations were verified against NCBI records.
+There was NO human interventional dosing trial of native MOTS-c until a Phase 2a study (NCT07505745, prediabetes and overweight/obesity, subcutaneous, still recruiting) began dosing in February 2026; before that, humans only appeared as observational data.
+Importantly the human evidence is mixed and partly contradictory: Reynolds (33473109) reports acute exercise transiently RAISES skeletal-muscle MOTS-c protein (measured by Western blot, 11.9-fold), while the athlete cross-sectional study (39077591) found serum MOTS-c was significantly LOWER in 75 professional endurance athletes than in 30 sedentary controls (with no significant difference between the lower- and higher-endurance athlete subgroups), which weakens any simple "more MOTS-c is better" narrative; that study does not state whether blood was drawn at rest, so it should be read as a single cross-sectional snapshot, not a resting-state comparison.
+Net: promising and mechanistically coherent in mice, but no completed human efficacy or safety dosing data yet, single-lab concentration for the mechanism-defining studies, and a notable human observational result pointing the opposite way.
+All PMIDs and citations were verified against NCBI records.
+As a sport-doping note (not an EU regulatory change), MOTS-c is on the WADA Prohibited List under S4.4.1 (metabolic modulators, AMPK activators), prohibited at all times in sport, named as an example since the 2025 list and still on the 2026 list, over a year before the first human dosing trial began.

 Sources